The Rich Get Richer And The Poor Get Poorer: War On Wealth

 Have central bankers won the war on gold and silver bullion?
 An Existential Matter

 The central bankers’ war on gold is a war on money.
 It is a war on markets, discipline, and progress.
-In any society based on private property and free exchange, the need for money arises.
-It’s a market phenomenon, the market’s choice if you will.
+The need for cash arises in any society based on private property and free exchange.
+It’s a market phenomenon, the market’s choice, if you will.

-Central banks, however, exist in order to protect a monopoly on banknotes – a banking cartel – from the discipline of the market, in order to control the process of inflation… to fool the market about its consequences… to redistribute incomes… and to finance the welfare/warfare state.
+Central banks, however, exist to protect a monopoly on banknotes – a banking cartel – from the discipline of the market, to control the process of inflation… to fool the market about its consequences… to redistribute incomes… and to finance the welfare/warfare state.

 On the Federal Reserve’s website is the slogan, “The Federal Reserve, the central bank of the United States, was founded by Congress in 1913 to provide the nation with a safer, more flexible, and more stable monetary and financial system.”